script

 The Lydy Center, renovated for the expansion of the department in 2004, contains choral and instrumental rehearsal rooms, an intimate recital space, a large classroom, a faculty lounge and a theatre drafting lab.

-Just north of the Mabee Center, Congregational Hall houses the 6,183 square-foot Drury University Center for Music Therapy and Wellness, an on-campus music therapy clinic.
+Drury University Center for Music Therapy and Wellness, located in Springfield Hall, is an on-campus music therapy clinic.
 Outstanding features of this clinic include both large and small activity rooms with adjoining observation rooms.
 The clinic serves a growing number and variety of clients both on and off campus including children with autism and learning disabilities, assisted living residents, palliative care and persons with behavioral health needs.

 Information for current Drury students